dvavasour/Learning_Notes/DVA-C01/README.md

 ## Kinesis
 - Streams (real time); Firehose (near real time); Analytics
 - Streams made of Shards (capacity unit); client should have a (or less than one) processor per shard
+- Events are given a sequence number on being written.
+This can be used for consumption.

 ## Elastic Beanstalk
 - Java, PHP, Python, Ruby, Go, Docker, .NET, Node.js